psheldon230/BotWorld/ReadMe.txt

--This codebase generates a two jointed creature with a tail and body, that is evolved to push a block as far as it can.
+-This codebase generates a snake creature with a random amount of links and sensor neurons -The blue links have no sensor neurons, while the green do

+To Run:
--Simply open main.py, and click run to evolve a creature!
+-Simply open main.py, and click run to spawn a creature!
 Enjoy!